-Category Points Other DAC Criterion Other MHI or CalEnviroScreen Assessment 0 or 1 point If a project applicant believes a project benefits a disadvantaged community but the project does not meet the aforementioned criteria due to a lack of accurate Census data or CalEnviroScreen data that represents a small neighborhood or unincorporated area, the applicant must submit for consideration a quantitative assessment, to demonstrate that the community's median household income is at or below 80% of that state median household income.
+Category Points Other DAC Criterion Other MHI or CalEnviroScreen Assessment 0 or 1 point If a project applicant believes a project benefits a disadvantaged community, but the project does not meet the aforementioned criteria due to a lack of accurate Census data or CalEnviroScreen data that represents a small neighborhood or unincorporated area, the applicant must submit for consideration a quantitative assessment, to demonstrate that the community's median household income is at or below 80% of that state median household income.
 Regional Definition 0 or 1 point If the applicant believes a project benefits a disadvantaged community based on an adopted regional definition, the applicant must submit for consideration the regional definition, as well as how their specific community qualifies under that definition.
-Federally Recognized Tribal Lands 4 points Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria).
+Federally Recognized Tribal Lands or projects submitted by Tribal Governments 4 points Projects located within federally recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria) or projects submitted by Tribal Governments (federally recognized Native American tribes).

-QUESTION #2: POTENTIAL FOR INCREASED WALKING AND BICYCLING, ESPECIALLY AMONG STUDENTS, INCLUDING THE IDENTIFICATION OF WALKING AND BICYCLING ROUTES TO AND FROM SCHOOLS, TRANSIT FACILITIES, COMMUNITY CENTERS, EMPLOYMENT CENTERS, AND OTHER DESTINATIONS; AND INCLUDING INCREASING AND IMPROVING CONNECTIVITY AND MOBILITY OF NONMOTORIZED USERS.
+QUESTION #2: POTENTIAL FOR INCREASED WALKING AND BICYCLING, ESPECIALLY AMONG STUDENTS, INCLUDING THE IDENTIFICATION OF WALKING AND BICYCLING ROUTES TO AND FROM SCHOOLS, TRANSIT FACILITIES, COMMUNITY CENTERS, EMPLOYMENT CENTERS, AND OTHER DESTINATIONS; AND INCLUDING INCREASING AND IMPROVING CONNECTIVITY AND MOBILITY OF NON-MOTORIZED USERS.
 (0-40 POINTS)

-A. Statement of Project need.
-Describe the issue(s) that this project will address.
-How will the proposed project benefit the non-motorized users?
-What is the project's desired outcome and how will the project best deliver that outcome?
+A. Statement of Project Need.
+Describe the community and the issue(s) that this project will address.
+How will the proposed project benefit the non-motorized users of all ages and varying abilities, including students, older adults, and persons with disabilities?
+What is the project's desired outcome, and how will the project best deliver that outcome?
 (0-20 points)